 Participants must be employed by a sponsoring business.
 Programme-specific entry requirements apply, as agreed with the sponsoring business.
-For example:

 To secure an apprenticeship you will need to apply for a full-time position with one of our partner employers.
 To gain a place on this programme you will have been successful on application and interview as conducted by the sponsoring business in conjunction with the University of Winchester.

 Alternatively, you may be seeking career enhancement within your current role.
 In this case you will need your employer to support you by offering a Degree Apprenticeship with the University of Winchester.

 In the absence of formal learning qualifications applications are welcomed from persons who can demonstrate relevant work experience, including work in a voluntary capacity.
 The course structure actively supports claims for Accreditation of Prior Certificated Learning (APCL) and Accreditation of Prior Experiential Learning (APEL).

 *UCAS has changed the way they calculate the tariff for courses starting in September 2017.
 Find out more about the new tariff

 Costs to Student/Apprentice

 - Apprentices are full-time employees and will be entitled to a wage and paid time off to study.